What is osteopathy?

-Osteopathy is a system of manual medicine, that uses skilled bodywork techniques and a highly developed sense of touch, known as palpation, to treat the bodies structural framework, decrease pain and optimize function.
-Treatment tends to focus on the muscles, joints, ligaments and connective tissues, to release patterns of tension and strain throughout the body.
+Osteopathy is a system of manual medicine, that uses skilled manipulative techniques and a highly developed sense of touch, known as palpation, to detect and release patterns of tension and strain throughout the body.
+Treatment tends to focus on the skeleton, the muscles and other connective tissues but osteopaths also consider there to be deeper therapeutic effects on all systems of the body, including the nervous system, the circulatory and the lymphatic systems.

 What is my treatment approach?